Daisy Campbell (actress, born 2003)

-Daisy Arwen Campbell (born 28 July 2003) is an English actress, known for portraying the role of Amelia Spencer on the ITV1 soap opera Emmerdale.
+Daisy Arwen Campbell (born 28 July 2003) is an English actress, known for playing Amelia Spencer on the ITV1 soap opera Emmerdale.
 She was cast on the soap in 2011 at the age of seven and appeared continuously until 2024.

 Early and personal life

 Daisy Arwen Campbell was born on 28 July 2003 in Methley, Leeds.
 Campbell has a younger brother who also acts, as well as a sister who is a national dance champion.
 Campbell studied at the Rebel Acting School in Leeds and was represented by Scala School of Performing Arts.

 In 2024, following her exit from Emmerdale, she confirmed that she was in a relationship with a man named Nick, someone whom she had met at school.
 Of their relationship, she said: "Finding love just happens when you don’t expect it.
 I first met Nick at school — he was a couple of years above me.
 It's been a tough year.
 But now this has come out of the blue and I couldn't be happier."